python-lml/lml/docs/source/allinone_tutorial.rst

        plugin_cls = plugin()
        return plugin_cls

-The PLUGINS is a dictionary that has food name as key and Chef descedents as values. `get_a_plugin` method returns a Chef or raises NoChefException.
+The PLUGINS is a dictionary that has food name as key and Chef descendants as values. `get_a_plugin` method returns a Chef or raises NoChefException.

 That is all about the all in one **Robot Chef**.